iwf-web/php-coding-standard/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+This project uses [Conventional Commits](https://www.conventionalcommits.org/) for automated releases and changelog generation.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For available versions, see the [tags on this repository][gh-tags].